What is Interaction to Next Paint (INP)?

 4. Prioritize input responsiveness

 Ensuring that web pages can respond quickly to user actions is key to providing a good user experience.
-Here are some techniques that can help websites respond faster to user input:
+Here are some techniques that can help a website respond faster to user input:

 5. Provide immediate feedback